-I live in Suginami ward, and the park is in Itabashi ward, so that meant I had to go into Tokyo, Shinjuku in this case.
+I live in Suginami ward, and the park is in Itabashi ward, so that meant I had to go into Tokyo, more precisely Shinjuku in this case.
 From there I caught the Saikyo line, took it north to Ikebukuro and then north-west to the closest station, Ukimafunado.
 From that station, the park was just over the road.

 To be honest, I was a little disappointed with Ukima.
 I know that I was early, but as the plants are spread out, the park does look a little sparse.
-But then again, considering that there are only about 300 of them compared to say the 3000 found at Hakusan, I shouldn’t have been surprised.
+But then again, considering that there are only about 300 of them compared to, say, the 3000 found at Hakusan, I shouldn’t have been surprised.

 Still, it is a good place to enjoy a walk and in other seasons you can find other flowers like cherry blossoms in spring.
 I think the cherry blossoms around Ukima’s pond might look very good.
 Hopefully I’ll be able to go again in 2020 to see them.
 You can see its (Japanese) website here.